first posted 17 June 2017

-Checker then introduced their version of the bus, marketed as the “Series E”, in 33 and 40 passenger models.
-Bodies continued to be built by Union City and marketed by Transit Buses Inc., now subsidiaries of Checker.
+Checker then introduced their version of the bus, marketed as the Series E, in 33- and 40-passenger models.
+Union City kept making the bodies, and the finished vehicles were marketed by Transit Buses; both companies had become subsidiaries of Checker.
 The City of Detroit quickly ordered 450 units.

 But further sales failed to materialize.
 Operators were looking for larger coaches like the GM Old Look, Twin Coach, and Mack.
 Only 50 Series E buses were sold over the next three years, with Checker finally pulling the plug in September 1953 and going back to building just sedans, cabs, and extended-wheelbase station wagons.

 It was an interesting sideline from a very interesting company!